 - Marine Engine Driver Grade 2 NC

-To receive your certificate you will need to do an AMSA mandated practical assessment (AMPA) at the end of the course.
+For most low complexity certificates, you will need to do an AMSA mandated practical assessment (AMPA) at the end of the course.
 This lets us know that you have met the training requirements and practical skills to work at sea.

 Tip: Check if your course provider also offers the assessment or find an RTO on our website.